aapclark/apollo_prisma_docker/README.md

   * `JWT_SECRET` | Secret used for generating and evaluating Authorization tokens.
   * `APOLLO_PORT` | Specifies the port at which the Apollo Server listens.
+  * `APOLLO_TEST_PORT` | Specifies the port at which the Apollo Server listens during testing scripts.
 </details>